 If you have been thinking about taking these drugs in the bid to lose weight, here are some useful facts you need to know before hand and my thoughts from the perspective of a coach who has successfully helped obese and overweight men and women reach a healthy weight (NB I’m not a doctor!).

-What Are They And How Do They Work?
+What Are Weight Loss Drugs And How Do They Work?

 Ozempic has been described as a miracle drug due to the ease and effectiveness of the treatment and the reported health benefits it can have.